Top 110+ DevOps Interview Questions and Answers for 2025

 • Service Virtualization: Ensures that real-world testing scenarios are available.
 Service visualisation provides access to a virtual representation of the needed testing phases, ensuring its availability and reducing the time spent setting up the test environment.

-• Requirements Traceability: It guarantees that no rework is necessary and real criteria are met.
-To determine which needs require additional validation, are in jeopardy and performing as expected, an object evaluation is used.
+• Requirements Traceability: It guarantees that no rework is necessary and that real criteria are met.
+An object evaluation is used to determine which needs require additional validation, are in jeopardy and are performing as expected.

 DevOps Interview Questions for Source Code Management: Git